kaw393939/eaikw/src/blog/confidence-trap-trusting-ai-makes-you-think-less.md

 title: "The Confidence Trap: Why Trusting AI Makes You Think Less"
 description: "New research reveals a paradox: the more you trust AI to do your work, the less you think critically about it.
 Here's what 319 knowledge workers taught us about maintaining your edge."
 date: 2025-11-22
-tags: ["AI", "critical thinking", "productivity", "research", "cognitive skills"]
+tags: ["AI", "critical thinking", "productivity", "research", "cognitive skills", "AI confidence", "knowledge work"]
+keywords: ["AI critical thinking", "AI confidence", "ChatGPT productivity", "AI overreliance", "cognitive skills AI", "knowledge worker AI", "AI decision making", "critical thinking skills"]
+excerpt: "Microsoft Research study reveals: 59% of knowledge workers don't engage critical thinking with AI.
+Higher AI confidence = 23% less evaluation.
+Learn to maintain your cognitive edge."
 ---

 A team at Microsoft Research just published something that should make every knowledge worker pause: [a study of 319 professionals](https://doi.org/10.1145/3706598.3713778) using ChatGPT, Copilot, and other AI tools revealed a troubling pattern.
 The more confident you are in AI's ability to do a task, the less you engage your own critical thinking—even when that thinking is exactly what separates good work from mediocre output.